-Core data should be made available according to the INSPIRE Technical Guidelines for interoperability, for metadata and for services.
+Core data corresponding to INSPIRE theme Statistical Units should be made available according to the INSPIRE Technical Guidelines for interoperability, for metadata and for services.

-NOTE: this is a legal obligation for the Member States belonging to the European Union.
+NOTE: this is an INSPIRE recommendation (only the INSPIRE Implementing Rules are legally binding for the Member states belonging to the European Union, but the Technical Guidelines are considered necessary to make the European Spatial Data Infrastructure work in practice).
 For the other countries, this is a way to make their data easily manageable by transnational users.